Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 This is not punitive but protective.
 Poor management creates systemic drag and deepens team culture problems.

-For CEOs, upgrading managers is one of the highest-leverage moves.
+Upgrading managers is one of the highest-leverage moves.
 Strong managers multiply performance across functions.

 The organisation’s culture and delivery capacity rise or fall with this layer of leadership.